 We have gone to the experts for advice, including RACQ technical executive manager Steve Spalding, Glass’s Guide and some retailers who wanted to remain anonymous.
 In this first of a two-part feature, we have 10 tips for preparing your bike – and yourself – for sale.

 - Clean your bike.
 It seems obvious, but it is surprising how many people offer their bike for sale covered in grime.
 Apart from a general clean, it is important to clean areas such as under your seat where tell-tale mud and dust may deter a keen buyer.
 You should also ensure the battery terminals don’t have any calcium build-up and that you remove any surface rust from chrome or metal parts.
 It may pay to get some touch-up paint as well, but you don’t want to go too far and make it look obvious that you have patched it up, either.
-Read my story on cleaning your bike for some more tips.
+Read our top 10 tips on how to clean your bike.

 - Remove most of the accessories.
 You may love the way you have kitted out your bike, but not everyone will.
 You may actually get more from selling the accessories individually on eBay than it will add to your bike’s price.
 Some dealers tell me that performance accessories can depreciate the price of your bike because it looks like it has been thrashed.
 If you sell it with accessories, make sure the original parts (eg exhaust pipes, racks, bars, mirrors) are included.